cosmos/cosmos-sdk/UPGRADING.md

 #####  New Feature: Cancelling Proposals

 The `gov` module has been updated to support the ability to cancel governance proposals.
-When a proposal is canceled, all the deposits of the proposal are either burned or sent to `ProposalCancelDest` address.
+When a proposal is canceled, all the deposits of the proposal are either burnt or sent to `ProposalCancelDest` address.
 The deposits burn rate will be determined by a new parameter called `ProposalCancelRatio` parameter.

 ```
 	1. deposits * proposal_cancel_ratio will be burned or sent to `ProposalCancelDest` address , if `ProposalCancelDest` is empty then deposits will be burned.